-Topiramate Oral Solution.
-The product is an innovative liquid formulation of topiramate under FDA review for three indications, including: monotherapy for treatment of partial-onset or primary general tonic-clonic seizures in patients two years of age and older; adjunctive therapy for treatment of partial-onset seizures, including seizures associated with Lennox-Gastaut syndrome in patients two year of age and older; and as a preventive treatment of migraine in patients 12 years of age and older.
-Eton's development partner has submitted a patent on the product.
-The product's NDA has been assigned a PDUFA date of August 6, 2021.
-The current market for topiramate in oral form is more than \$800 million annually according to IQVIA.
+EPRONTIA® (topiramate oral solution) - EPRONTIA® is the only FDA-approved liquid formulation of topiramate.
+It is approved for three indications, including: monotherapy for treatment of partial-onset or primary general tonic-clonic seizures in patients two years of age and older; adjunctive therapy for treatment of partial-onset seizures, including seizures associated with Lennox-Gastaut syndrome in patients two years of age and older; and as a preventive treatment of migraine in patients 12 years of age and older.
+The product was approved in November 2021 and launched by Azurity Pharmaceuticals, Inc. ("Azurity") in December 2021.